thanos/pygrok/README.md

 [![Join the chat at https://gitter.im/garyelephant/pygrok](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/garyelephant/pygrok?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A Python library to parse strings and extract information from structured/unstructured data
+A Python library to parse strings and extract information from structured/unstructured data.
+This is  forked from garyelephant/pygrok and i've added grok_compile.

 What can I use Grok for?
 ------------------------